Can a Humidifier Spread Mold? The Terrible Side of Humidifiers

 Choosing the best humidifier position is everything!

-A humidifier should be placed at an elevated position, at least two feet from the walls.
+A humidifier should be placed in an elevated position, at least two feet from the walls.
 Also, the nozzle should be facing away from the wall.

 Do not place the unit with the nozzle facing the furniture.
 Mold will also grow on wooden furniture.